SoapCode/UCompile/README.md

 <img src="DocumentationMisc/ExampleProjectGUI.png?raw=true" alt="exampleprojectgui" />

 So, what's it all about in few words?
 Basically, it's a GUI bridge between you and CSScriptEngine/CSScriptEngineRemote classes.
+I think, the best way to understand how everything works is to watch a video, so you can do it right now, and then, if something is unclear, look at GUI reference below.

 **1. All dynamic types compiled button**